xz0127/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access Nuudle's help page.
+Shows a message explaining how to access the help page of Nuudle.

 ![help message](images/helpMessage.png)

 Format: `help`

-Example:
-* `help`

 ### Adding a patient: `add`